 The Bottom Line

 If you’re in charge of cooking this year or failed spectacularly last year, don’t get discouraged!
 Cooking should be an enjoyable experience, not an anxious one.
-Like Rider and Starks showed, a failed meal doesn’t mean a failed party.
+As Rider and Starks showed, a failed meal doesn’t mean a failed party.
 What it usually leads to is takeout, a great learning experience, and a funny story to look back on.
-Even if your big meal doesn’t come out perfect, we hope you still have a great holiday season!
+Even if your big meal isn’t perfect, we hope you still have a great holiday season!

 Read more on how to save on your grocery shopping: Fetch Rewards Review: Gift Cards for Groceries